zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 In the case of evolution, you can view fitness as being [_defined_ as "that which got selected for"](https://www.lesswrong.com/posts/BtffzD5yNB4CzSTJe/genetic-fitness-is-a-measure-of-selection-strength-not-the).
 On this view, selective breeding isn't different from natural selection: it's just that the breeder gets to choose the environment of evolutionary adaptedness.
 The sense in which a farmer breeds cows for milk production is distinct from the sense in which evolution selects organisms for fitness.
 If we apply the same standards to Nature as we do to the famer, of looking at the mechanisms that lead to an organism being selected, rather than taking "being selected" itself as a utility function that "should" be optimized arbitrarily hard, then humans _weren't_ optimized for inclusive genetic fitness: they were optimized to mate, hunt, gather, acquire allies, avoid disease, _&c._ Construed that way, the relationship between the outer training task and the inner policy's motivations looks a lot more like "We train for X and get X" than you're giving it credit for.

 That said, it is true that the solutions found by evolution can be surprising to a breeder who hasn't thought carefully about what selection pressures they're applying.
-In your examples, the simplest change to an insect that draws on existing variation to respond to selection pressure for smaller subpopulations might be to promote cannabalism; the simplest change to a chicken to lay more eggs than neighboring chickens might be to become a bully.
+As in your examples, the simplest change to an insect that draws on existing variation to respond to selection pressure for smaller subpopulations might be to promote cannabalism; the simplest change to a chicken to lay more eggs than neighboring chickens might be to become a bully.

 **Doomimir**: Is this a troll where you concede all of my points and then put on a performance of pretending to somehow disagree?
 That's what I've been trying to teach you: the solutions found by outer optimization _can be surprising_—